Bennotsi-MTG/DDFT-PileDoc/cb-piles.md

 ## Using CB to extend the pile

-You can use the theory above to help build your pile up.
+You can use the theory of retrieving a card above to help build your pile up.
-Five card decks to have limits even if we get to choose all five cards.
+Five card decks do have limits even if we get to choose all five cards.
 CB allows you to extend that to a pseudo-six cards.

 Example: